Euphredes/Greanleaf/README.txt

            ------------

-The following contents cover more details of Greanleaf Practices for another Body to reuse.
+The following contents cover more details of Greanleaf practices for another Body to reuse.

            Routine